NftVerse456/To-Do-App/README.md

-To  Do app using html,css and javascript and much more ini i
+To  Do app using html,css and javascript and much more